krisna31/interviewku/machine-learning/README.md

 -> Will give an output "Good"

 ## Scoring
-The scoring result have a composition: 50% from softmax field clasification and 50% similarity by the dataset
+The scoring result have a composition: 15% sentences structure, 5% retry attempt, 40% softmax classification, dan 40% similarity
 - Softmax field classification by using the model created before
 - Sentences similarity calculated by Cosine Similarity algorithm